tmigone/librespot-docker/README.md

 ## Usage

-Images are built and published to Docker Hub: https://hub.docker.com/r/tmigone/librespot Available images are:
+Images are built and published to [Docker Hub](https://hub.docker.com/r/tmigone/librespot).
+The following images are available:
 - With alsa-backend: `tmigone/librespot:<version>`
 - With pulseaudio-backend: `tmigone/librespot:<version>-pulseaudio`

+For a detailed list of available tags visit: https://hub.docker.com/r/tmigone/librespot/tags

 **docker-compose.yml**